-Specific Objectives Content The learner should be able to: • describe the general structure of a virus. • Structure of viruses • explain characteristics of viruses.
-Characteristics of viruses • describe the economic importance of viruses. • Economic importance of viruses • outline methods of preventing the spread of viral diseases. • Methods of preventing the spread of viral diseases
+Specific Objectives Content The learner should be able to:describe the general structure of Structure of viruses a virus. explain characteristics of viruses. describe the economic Characteristics of viruses importance of viruses. • Economic importance of viruses • outline methods of preventing the spread of viral diseases.
+Methods of preventing the spread of viral diseases